Wireless Network Drawing

 ConceptDraw DIAGRAM is a Wireless Network Drawing Mac OS software.Digital Communications Network.
 Computer and Network Examples

 The digital communication is a physical transfer of the data over a point-to-point or point-to-multipoint communication channel.
 Channels can be copper wires, optical fibres, wireless communication channels, etc. The data are realized as electromagnetic signals (radiowave, microwave, electrical voltage, etc.).
-This example was created in ConceptDraw DIAGRAM using the Computer and Networks Area of ConceptDraw Solution Park and shows the Digital Communication Network diagram.- Radio Link Symbol
+This example was created in ConceptDraw DIAGRAM using the Computer and Networks Area of ConceptDraw Solution Park and shows the Digital Communication Network diagram.- Wireless Communication Link Symbol

 - Microwave Links Symbol